 TLSOptions.Password = <certificate optional password>

-If the certificate is already installed in the windows certificate store, you only need to know the certificate thumbprint and set in the TLSOptions.SChannel_Options property.
+If the certificate is already installed in the Windows certificate store, you only need to know the certificate thumbprint and set it in the TLSOptions.SChannel_Options property.

 Finding the hash of a certificate is as easy in powershell as running a dir command on the certificates container.